List of DOS commands: FASTOPEN

-A command that provides accelerated access to frequently-used files and directories.
+Provides accelerated access to frequently-used files and directories.

 The command is available in MS-DOS versions 3.3 and later.

 FC

-Show differences between any two files, or any two sets of files.
+Shows differences between two files, or two sets of files.

 The command is available in MS-DOS versions 2 and later – primarily non-IBM releases.

 FDISK

-The FDISK command manipulates hard disk partition tables.
+Manipulates hard disk partition tables.
 The name derives from IBM's habit of calling hard drives fixed disks.
 FDISK has the ability to display information about, create, and delete DOS partitions or logical DOS drive.
 It can also install a standard master boot record on the hard drive.

 The command is available in MS-DOS versions 3.2 and later and IBM PC DOS 2.0 releases and later.

 FIND

-The FIND command is a filter to find lines in the input data stream that contain or don't contain a specified string and send these to the output data stream.
+A filter to find lines in the input data stream that contain or don't contain a specified string and send these to the output data stream.
 It may also be used as a pipe.

 The command is available in MS-DOS versions 2 and later.

 FINDSTR

-The FINDSTR command is a GREP-oriented FIND-like utility.
+A GREP-oriented FIND-like utility.
 Among its uses is the logical-OR lacking in FIND.